Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 The Ottensmeyer Plan uses technologies that have proven performance in: selective uranium oxide extraction, separation of low and high atomic weight elements, selective extraction of zirconium, long term preservation and water exclusion.

-In the Ottensmeyer Plan double wall storage containers (outer wall porcelain, and inner wall stainless steel, oil dielectric in between the outer and inner walls) are used to store the radioactive material while it is in the DGR.
-While in the DGR the physical integrity of each nuclear waste storage container is remotely monitored by monitoring the container dielectric level.
+In the Ottensmeyer Plan double wall storage containers (outer wall porcelain, and inner wall stainless steel, oil dielectric in between the outer and inner walls) are used for long term storage of the radioactive material while it is in the DGR.
+While in the DGR the physical integrity of each nuclear waste storage container is remotely monitored by monitoring the container's dielectric level.
 During the initial storage period the dielectric will out gas and may need occasional replacement.

 OTTENSMEYER PLAN FEATURES AND BENEFITS: